iTwin/itwinjs-core/common/api/ui-components.api.md

 // @beta
 export function withTreeDragDrop<P extends TreeProps, DragDropObject extends TreeDragDropType>(TreeComponent: React.ComponentType<P>): React.ComponentType<P & TreeDragDropProps<DragDropObject>>;

-// Warnings were encountered during analysis:
-//
-// src/ui-components/filtering/FilteringInput.tsx:101:14 - (ae-incompatible-release-tags) The symbol "context" is marked as @public, but its signature references "InputContext" which is marked as @internal

 // (No @packageDocumentation comment for this package)